 There are two main types of RPC APIs:

-These are the simplest API types.
-You can develop them by formatting your data in XML and, in turn, making simple requests to the server via HTTP.However, though easy to develop, XML-RPC APIs are tightly coupled.
-To make changes, a new developer would have to go through the XML-RPC’s documentation to understand how a change in one area could affect another.
+These are the simplest API types developed by formatting your data in XML, which enables them to make simple requests to the server via HTTP.
+XML-RPC APIs are easy to develop but tightly coupled, so any developers making changes must go through the XML-RPC’s documentation to understand how changes affect other areas.

-SOAP entered the web development scene in the late 1990s, around the time service oriented architecture (SOA) took-off.
-SOAP was the first to standardize the way applications should use network connections to manage services.
+SOAP entered the web application development scene in the late 1990s, around the time service oriented architecture (SOA) took-off.
+SOAP was the first to standardize the way applications use network connections to manage services.

 SOAP is an official protocol defined by the World Wide Web Consortium (W3C) and it comes with strict rules, especially in terms of security.
 As an example, you must integrate ACID and other compliance measures into SOAP APIs.